-- (1) Entity is subject to the same liability that a surety would have if the surety had issued a payment bond; and - (2) a payment bond beneficiary entitled to a lien on money due to the prime contractor.
+(1) the entity is subject to the same liability that a surety would have if the surety had issued a payment bond and if the entity had obtained the bond; and

+(2) a payment bond beneficiary is entitled to a lien on money due to the prime contractor in the same manner and to the same extent as if the public work contract were subject to Subchapter J, Chapter 53, Property Code.

-Our contractor has run into some unpredicted rock on a water line project.
-The contractor says this is extra work and wants more \$\$\$\$ for that work.
+Our contractor has run into some tough rock we did not realize was in the way of our new water line project.
+The contractor says this is extra work and, well, you know, he wants more \$\$\$\$ for that work.
 We are too far into the project to solicit new bids.
 What do we do?